jean-luc1203/jkbms-rs485-addon/README.md

 This can save you several hours of work in formatting the data by yourself.
 Have a look [here](https://ko-fi.com/s/495acc37c7)

-## Alarm management (since 01.11.2025)
+## 🚨 Alarm management (since 01.11.2025) 🚨

 The module can manage 21 alarms identified by the BMS.
 It will create 3 HAOS entities telling you that there are alarms in progress, How many and which ones.
-It also tells you on which BMS there is an alarm You can see which alarms are possible on this table
+It also tells you on which BMS there is an alarm You can see which alarms are possible on this    [(*table*)](https://github.com/jean-luc1203/jkbms-rs485-addon/blob/main/Documentation/Alarmes-description.md)

-(for the moment, this is only functional in Master/Slave mode)
+⚠️ for the moment, this is only functional in Master/Slave mode.
+The 2 other modes, broadcasting & CANbus will be dealt with as soon as I have time

 ## Installation